Benefit Details Defined

 Technical talks, networking, dissemination of career and internship opportunities, and on-campus interviews are just a few of the ways we work to connect our affiliates with top students.
 The Robotics Consortium provides a powerful means by which companies can build out a robust talent pipeline.

-Technical talks are one of the cornerstones of academic exchange within UT Computer Science.
+Technical talks are one of the cornerstones of academic exchange within the UT robotics research community.
 Affiliates interested in increasing awareness on the nature of the work at their respective companies are encouraged to lead a technical discussion on the university campus for faculty and students.
 University staff will help facilitate room bookings and event promotion.